bimdata/javascript-api-client/docs/CollaborationApi.md

 Update some fields of a folder

  Update some fields of a folder.
-Only project admins can update the &#x60;default_permission&#x60; field  Required scopes: document:write
+Only project admins can update the &#x60;default_permission&#x60; field.  &#x60;default_permission&#x60; choices are : &#x60;&#x60;&#x60; 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE &#x60;&#x60;&#x60; When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
+In this case, if the updated permission is the same as the previously modified child&#39;s, the child will lose its \&quot;independence\&quot; and follow the parent&#39;s future permission when it is modified again.
+Caution: The &#39;default_permission&#39; field is not applied to users belonging to one or more groups.
+Required scopes: document:write

 ### Example